top of page

 Watching this film can indeed feel like a meditative exercise.
 The narrative is brought forth by the dialogues alone.
 It maintains momentum fairly well, but sometimes the interactions are too tedious to uphold proper focus.

-As mentioned above, The film is more of a philosophical experiment than pure entertainment.
-It is more about the underlying message than what you see, which is slow paced cinematography, which is borderline mind-numbing at times.
-It is no wonder that it was well received by critics, since it appears a perfect example of art house cinema.
+As mentioned above, the film is more of a philosophical experiment than pure entertainment.
+It is more about the underlying message than what you see, which is slow-paced cinematography, which is borderline mind-numbing at times.
+It is no wonder that it was well received by critics, since it appears to be a perfect example of arthouse cinema.

 Whether it is deemed a classic or an excruciating exercise in pretentiousness is besides the point.
-After Life quickly gained the status of a modern classic, which rarely happens so close after a film’s release date.
+After Life quickly gained the status of a modern classic, a feat that rarely happens so soon after a film's release date.
 Check it out with some precaution.
 It can be a surprisingly profound experience for the open-minded.

 References